An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: A general theorem on rates of convergence for stochastic processes

 In particular, the conditions of Theorem \ref{thm:RatesGeneral} are trivially satisfied for $A_n:=C_n:=0$.
 However, for similar reasons we have $\EE[X_n]=\prod_{k=0}^n\EE[Y_k]=1$ for any $n\in\mathbb{N}$, i.e.\ $(\EE[X_n])$ does not converge to $0$. \end{remark}

-In many cases where we subsequently apply the above Theorem \ref{thm:RatesGeneral}, the crucial $\liminf$-property for $(f(X_n))$ in expectation and its corresponding modulus arise through a composition of two other properties, quantitatively witnessed by corresponding moduli in an analogous way.
-Concretely, in many applications a $\liminf$-modulus $\varphi$ for $(f(X_n))$ in expectation comes into existence through a $\liminf$-modulus $\varphi'$ for an auxiliary sequence $(V_n)$ in expectation, i.e.
+In many situations where Theorem \ref{thm:RatesGeneral} applies, the crucial $\liminf$-property for $(f(X_n))$ in expectation and its corresponding modulus arise through a composition of two other properties, quantitatively witnessed by corresponding moduli in an analogous way.
+Concretely, a $\liminf$-modulus $\varphi$ for $(f(X_n))$ in expectation comes into existence through a $\liminf$-modulus $\varphi'$ for an auxiliary sequence $(V_n)$ in expectation, i.e.

 together with a type of regularity modulus $\tau:(0,\infty)\to (0,\infty)$ connecting $(V_n)$ and $f(X_n)$ in expectation, by which we here concretely mean that

 In the presence of these two moduli, we immediately get that